pengpeng-yu/FastPCC/README.md

-This project contains an implementation of our ICME 2023 paper "Sparse Representation based Deep Residual Geometry Compression Network for Large-scale Point Clouds" [1], tested on Ubuntu 18.04.
-This project is still under development.
+This project contains an implementation of our ICME 2023 paper "Sparse Representation based Deep Residual Geometry Compression Network for Large-scale Point Clouds" [1] and other improvements, tested on Ubuntu 18.04.

+## Highlights
+See our detailed experimental results on Intel E5-2678 v3 and NVIDIA 2080Ti at [OneDrive](https://mssysueducn-my.sharepoint.com/:u:/g/personal/yupp5_ms_sysu_edu_cn/EbzFDM93okNPmceKE5ZLzhgBZPJ1Cb4L-GeoP3stilFJxQ).

 ## Models
 - `config/convolutional/lossy_coord_v2/baseline_r*.yaml`: Improved geometry lossy compression based on [1].
 - `config/convolutional/lossy_coord_lossy_color/baseline_r*.yaml`: Joint geometry and color lossy compression.
 - `config/convolutional/lossy_coord/lossl_based*.yaml`: The configs of model in [1].
+- `config/convolutional/lossy_coord/baseline.yaml`: A reimplementation of PCGCv2.

 ## Other content
 - `lib/simple_config.py` is a simple configuration system supports separate configuration definitions, inheritance of yaml files, basic checks of argument types, and mixed use of yaml files and command line arguments.
 - `lib/entropy_models` is a minor PyTorch-based re-implementation of the continuous indexed entropy models in tensorflow_compression.
 - `lib/entropy_models/rans_coder` is a minor wrapper of RANS coder for simple python calls.
 - `scripts` contains useful scripts for batch testing PCC models, summarizing test results and plotting RD curves.
-All test results (on an Intel E5-2678 v3 and a 2080Ti GPU) can be [downloaded](https://mssysueducn-my.sharepoint.com/:u:/g/personal/yupp5_ms_sysu_edu_cn/EbzFDM93okNPmceKE5ZLzhgBZPJ1Cb4L-GeoP3stilFJxQ).

 ## Environment